OR WAIT 15 SECS

 The Wistar Institute announced today that it has licensed the seed stock for its rubella vaccine to Microgen of Russia for a modest fee in the interest of promoting global public health.
 The Vishnevskaya-Rostropovich Foundation, headed by renowned cellist Maestro Mstislav Rostropovich, facilitated communication between the organizations in support of the agreement.

-Developed in the 1960s at Wistar, the rubella vaccine has eradicated the disease in the
+Developed in the 1960s at Wistar, the rubella vaccine has eradicated the disease in the U.S., according to a statement by the Centers for Disease Control and Prevention (CDC) made in March 2005.

 Congenital rubella syndrome (CRS) is an important cause of severe birth defects.
 When a woman is infected with the rubella vaccine early in pregnancy, she has a 90 percent chance of passing the virus on to her fetus.
 The virus can kill the fetus or cause CRS.
 Although CRS can be a relatively mild disease in children, in fetuses it causes deafness, blindness, mental retardation, and other birth defects.

 The Vishnevskaya-Rostropovich Foundation encouraged the agreement between Wistar and Microgen and will continue to offer Microgen its assistance as the project moves forward.
-Established in 1991 by Maestro Rostropovich and his wife, soprano Galina Vishnevskaya, to improve the state of childrens health in
+Established in 1991 by Maestro Rostropovich and his wife, soprano Galina Vishnevskaya, to improve the state of childrens health in Russia and the N.I.S., the foundation conducts sustainable public health programs for children that emphasize prevention.

 Rubella takes a terrible toll in my native land and other countries, says Rostropovich.
 I applaud Wistar for providing the vaccine seed stock to Microgen on favorable terms.
-My foundation is determined to ensure that this vaccine becomes widely available in
+My foundation is determined to ensure that this vaccine becomes widely available in Russia and the NIS to end this cause of devastating birth defects.

 The Wistar Institute is an independent nonprofit biomedical research institution dedicated to discovering the causes and cures for major diseases, including cancer, cardiovascular disease, autoimmune disorders, and infectious diseases.
-Founded in 1892 as the first institution of its kind in the nation, The Wistar Institute today is a
+Founded in 1892 as the first institution of its kind in the nation, The Wistar Institute today is a NationalCancerInstitute-designatedCancerCenter focused on basic and translational research.
+Discoveries at Wistar have led to the development of vaccines for such diseases as rabies and rubella, the identification of genes associated with breast, lung, and prostate cancer, and the development of monoclonal antibodies and other significant research technologies and tools.

 Source: The Wistar Institute